timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 However, what you can do is identify a temporal pattern.
 Imported cases arrive more or less at random.
 Locally transmitted cases arrive in clusters, because each one makes further cases more likely for a while.
 Distinguishing these two patterns, soley relying on the timing of events, is precisely what a Hawkes process has been developed for.

-This post introduces Hawkes processes from scratch, circling back to their applications in epidemiology.
+This post introduces Hawkes processes from scratch, building up to their applications in epidemiology.

 # 1. Prerequisites
 ## 1.1 Point processes / counting processes